-In the wake of the recent H1N1 pandemic, there is renewed attention regarding the challenges of detecting and containing disease outbreaks and the economic consequences of pandemics.
-At this First Wednesday seminar, which also marks the launch of RFF’s new Center for Disease Dynamics, Economics, and Policy (www.cddep.org), we'll examine some key issues.
+In the wake of the 2009 H1N1 pandemic, there was renewed attention regarding the challenges of detecting and containing disease outbreaks and the economic consequences of pandemics.
+At this First Wednesday seminar, which also marked the launch of RFF’s Center for Disease Dynamics, Economics, and Policy (CDDEP) (www.cddep.org), we examined some key issues.
 Can markets be used to predict disease outbreaks?
 What are the incentives for countries to look for and report disease outbreaks?
 What are the economic consequences of outbreaks?
 And what sorts of policy solutions are most effective?

 The challenges of improving public health call for coordination of varied perspectives that go beyond the usual models.
-The Center for Disease Dynamics, Economics, and Policy (CDDEP) at Resources for the Future produces independent, multidisciplinary research to advance the health of human populations in the United States and around the world.
+CDDEP, now an independent research organization, produces independent, multidisciplinary research to advance the health of human populations in the United States and around the world.

-The strength of CDDEP derives from its researchers’ experience in addressing country- and region-specific health problems, as well as truly global challenges, while recognizing the circumstances in which the answers must fit.
-The solutions require application of economics, epidemiology, disease modeling, risk analysis, and statistics—the collective expertise of the CDDEP staff.
+The strength of CDDEP derived from its researchers’ experience in addressing country- and region-specific health problems, as well as truly global challenges, while recognizing the circumstances in which the answers must fit.
+The solutions required application of economics, epidemiology, disease modeling, risk analysis, and statistics—the collective expertise of the CDDEP staff.

 Event Audio (MP3)

 click to stream or right-click to download